 News release from the Mid-Ohio Regional Planning Commission:

-MORPC, Cities of Columbus, Marysville Join Ohio & Indiana Cities To Pursue Environmental Evaluation of Rail Corridor
+MORPC, Cities of Columbus, Marysville Join Ohio and Indiana Cities To Pursue Environmental Evaluation of Rail Corridor

 Columbus, Ohio (August 7, 2014) – The Mid-Ohio Regional Planning Commission (MORPC) and the cities of Columbus and Marysville are ready for the next phase of due diligence to continue exploration of a proposed Columbus to Chicago High-Speed Passenger Rail Corridor.